Joint replacement 2025 – Between innovation and reliability

 7.2 Total endoprostheses (TEP; complete joint replacement)

-Complete replacement of the joint in cases of advanced osteoarthritis.
+Complete joint replacement in cases of advanced osteoarthritis.

 Biological implants that mimic the body's own structures.

-Every surgical procedure carries risks, including artificial joint replacements.
-However, modern techniques and improved aftercare minimize these.
+Every surgical procedure carries risks, including artificial joint replacement.
+However, these risks are minimized through modern techniques and improved aftercare.

 8.1 Infections